 - If the death occurs from the action of a peace officer or while in the custody of law enforcement officials or while incarcerated in a public institution;

 - When the death was sudden and happened to a person who was in apparent good health;

 - When a body is unidentifiable, decomposed, charred, or skeletonized; or

 - Circumstances that the coroner otherwise determines may warrant further inquiry to determine cause and manner of death or further law enforcement investigation.

-Our team is quite small, but we are blessed with a dedicated, well trained, and committed group consisting of the coroner, chief deputy coroner, deputy coroners, support staff and extraordinary forensic pathologists.
+Our team is a dedicated, well trained and committed group of professionals consisting of the coroner, chief deputy coroner, deputy coroner investigators, administrative coordinators, forensic autopsy technicians, and board-certified forensic pathologists.
 Together, we dedicate our work to our decedents and their loved ones.